raymondngiam/CarND-Kidnapped-Vehicle-Project/README.md

 Once resampling is done, the particle with highest weight is chosen.
 This particle gives the most likely prediction of vehicle's location and heading.

-Next, the resampled particles are fed back into the prediction step and the cycle predict-update-resample continues.
+Next, the resampled particles are fed back into the prediction step and the cycle of predict-update-resample continues.

 ---